Hawkstowe railway station

-Hawkstowe railway station is located on the Mernda line in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of South Morang, and it opened on 26 August 2018.
+Hawkstowe railway station is a commuter railway station on the Mernda line, part of the Melbourne railway network.
+It serves the north-eastern Melbourne suburb of South Morang in Victoria, Australia.
+Hawkstowe is an elevated host station, featuring an island platform with two faces.
+The original station opened on 10 October 1887.
+It reopened as "Hawkstowe" on 26 August 2018 along with the duplication of track between South Morang and Mernda.

 History

 Hawkstowe station opened on 26 August 2018, when the railway line was extended from South Morang to Mernda, as part of the Mernda Rail project.
 The station was not originally planned as part of the project.
 However, as a result of pressure from the community, the station was included in the plan for the extension.
 It is elevated, providing views of the surrounding area, including the adjacent Plenty Gorge Park.

-The name of the station comes from a nearby property named "Hawkstowe", once owned by J.H.
+The name of the station comes from a nearby property named Hawkstowe, once owned by J.H.
 Walker, who was the founder of Walker's Biscuits.

 Platforms and services

 Hawkstowe station has one island platform with two faces.
 It is serviced by Metro Trains' Mernda line services.